esatin1/karmochi/README.md

 # karmochi
 A playable version of the fictional board game karmochi.
-Game is played by running Karmochi.py
+Game is played by running Karmochi.py.
+Both players are playable and there is no computer player option at this time.

 A Karmochi board is 15 squares long and 9 squares wide.
 The board is split into three zones, each 5 squares long; two defensive zones, one for each player, where the defensive pieces can be placed, and one shared attacking zone in the middle, where all attacking pieces sit.